metaneutrons/homebrew-tap/README.md

 ## 🐛 Issues

-If you encounter any issues with these formulas, please report them in the respective project repositories or create an issue in this tap repository.
+If you encounter any issues with these formulas, please report them in the respective project repositories.

 ## 🤝 Contributing